dotnet/docs-maui/docs/migration/native-projects.md

 ## Compile and troubleshoot

-Once your dependencies are resolved and your code and resource files are added to your .NET native or WinUI project, you should build your project.
+Once your dependencies are resolved and your code and resource files are added to your .NET native or Windows App SDK project, you should build your project.
 Any errors will guide you towards next steps.

 <!-- markdownlint-disable MD032 -->
 > [!TIP]